 and in 2006 was named vice president for Teaching and Learning Resources.
 He has served on the Members of the Corporation since 1994 and been its secretary since 1995.

-An associate professor in DePaul's History Department, Father Udovic is a scholar of the history of both the Roman Catholic Church and the Vincentians.
-He has authored many articles, chapters, and translations and lectured widely on Vincentian topics.
-His books include "Jean-Baptiste Étienne and the Vincentian Revival" (Vincentian Studies Institute, 2001) and the forthcoming “Henri de Maupas du Tour.
+As associate professor in DePaul’s History Department, Father Udovic is a scholar of the history both of the early modern Roman Catholic Church and the Vincentians.
+He has authored many books, articles, book chapters and translations.
+He has lectured widely on Vincentian topics.
+His books include “Jean-Baptiste Etienne and the Vincentian Revival” (Vincentian Studies Institute, 2001) and the forthcoming “Henri de Maupas du Tour.
 The Funeral Oration for Vincent de Paul: 23 November 1660.
 Introduction, Translation, and Annotation.”
 (Vincentian Studies Institute,” 2014).
 In 2010 he served as Executive Producer and principal writer for the award-winning documentary: “Vincent de Paul: Charity’s Saint.”
 This documentary has been translated into French, Spanish, Korean and Chinese for international audiences.

 Fr.
-Udovic continues to play a leading role in establishing DePaul as the premier international site for research and scholarship into Vincentian history, spirituality and praxis.
+Udovic continues to play a leading role in establishing DePaul’s Vincentian Studies Institute as the premier international site for research and scholarship in Vincentian history, spirituality and praxis.
 Over the last several years he has led a large scale digitization of Vincentian resources built upon the university’s various Vincentian collections.
 He has also produced the Institute’s first virtual exhibition.

-He received his Bachelor's degree in history from DePaul in 1976.
-He was ordained at DeAndreis Seminary in 1984 and earned a Master of Divinity degree at the DeAndreis Institute of Theology the same year.
-He received a Master's degree in Modern European History at Saint Louis University in 1989.
+He received his Bachelor’s degree in history from DePaul in 1976.
+He was ordained at DeAndreis Seminary in 1984 and earned a Master of Divinity Degree at the DeAndreis Institute of Theology the same year.
+He received a master’s degree in modern European history at Saint Louis University in 1989.
 Fr.
-Udovic was awarded his PhD in church history at the Catholic University of America in Washington, DC, in 1997, and received the department's Bishop Thomas Shahan Prize for Excellence in the Study of Church History.
+Udovic was awarded his doctorate in church history at The Catholic University of America in Washington, D.C., in 1997.
+In 2013 he received the primary source teaching award from the Center for Research Libraries.